d4rth-v4d3r/mongo-ts-wrapper/README.md

-This packages provides the following classes to use in Typescript (under the hood we use the native mongo javascript client):
+This package provides the following classes to use in Typescript (under the hood we use the native mongo javascript client):

 ```javascript
 import { Collection, Container, Model } from "mongo-ts-wrapper";